zowe/zowe-install-packaging/docs/README.md

 # Zowe-Install-Packaging Docs

-This folder and associated documents contains information useful to maintainers of the zowe-install-packaging repository.
+This folder and associated documents contains information useful to maintainers and committers of the zowe-install-packaging repository.

-This is not user-facing documentation.
+This is not Zowe consumer documentation.

 ### Table of contents